pcraig3/fed-notes/src/articles/2022-01-24-enterprise-the-wrong-bigger-picture.md

 ### Single-disciplinary teams

-Enterprise environments love creating _single-disciplinary teams_: teams in which everyone has the same skill set (eg, a legal team of lawyers, for example). {% footnoteref "single-disiplinary-teams" "An alternate descriptor I’ve come across is “functional teams” (vs “cross-functional teams”).
-‘Functional’ refers to everyone having the same skillset (everyone performs the same “function”), but I have avoided this terminology because the alternate meaning of ‘functional’ is “something that works well” and I prefer to avoid that association." %}Single-disciplinary teams{% endfootnoteref %} come from a desire to ensure consistency across a line of products.
+Enterprise environments love creating _single-disciplinary teams_: teams in which everyone has the same skill set (eg, a legal team of lawyers). {% footnoteref "single-disiplinary-teams" "An alternate descriptor I’ve come across is “functional teams” (vs “cross-functional teams”).
+‘Functional’ refers to everyone having the same skillset (everyone performs the same “function”), but I have avoided this terminology because the alternate meaning of ‘functional’ is “something that works well” and I prefer to avoid that association." %}Single-disciplinary teams{% endfootnoteref %} are rooted in a desire to ensure consistency across a line of products.
 These teams are responsible for creating org-wide standards, and for _advising_ and _approving_ products (but rarely for building them).

 On first blush, grouping people by role and giving them oversight across a range of products might not seem like too bad of an idea, but pretty quickly you start losing time and context as projects bounce around between these narrowly-focused teams.
 However, these are _emergent_ problems: they aren’t obvious at the outset but get worse as organizations grow.
 Let’s see how some of these dynamics play out by running through an imagined scenario.